jennybc/row-oriented-workflows/ex06_runif-via-pmap.md

   - Wrote custom wrappers around `runif()` to deal with:
       - df var names \!= `.f()` arg names
       - df vars that aren’t formal args of `.f()`
-  - Added generated data as a list-column
+  - Demonstrated all of the above when working inside a data frame and adding generated data as a list-column